 6.3.6 State decision algorithm

-The state decision algorithm applicable to the Alternate BMCA of the PTP profile specified in this Recommendation is given in Figure 1, clause 6.3.7.
+The state decision algorithm applicable to the Alternate BMCA of the PTP profile specified in this Recommendation is given in Figure 1.
 After a decision is reached by use of this algorithm, the data sets of the local clock are updated as specified in subclause 9.3.5 of [IEEE 1588].
 Details on the use of the algorithm are given in subclause 9.3.3 of [IEEE 1588].

 3) Changes in Figure 1